Dyslexia Assessment & Multisensory Learning Support in Sydney

 As explained above, standard teaching methods as employed by many tutors will not be effective for students with dyslexia.
-Multisensory tutoring is based on integrating learning through the sight/visual, sound/auditory, and touch/movement/kinaesthetic senses.
+Multisensory therapy is based on integrating learning through the sight/visual, sound/auditory, and touch/movement/kinaesthetic senses.

 Our multisensory approach is structured, diagnostic, cumulative, engaging and creative.
-One-on-one or small group sessions help ensure that maximum attention and engagement is maintained, and that the needs of each student are addressed effectively.
+One-on-one or small group sessions help ensure that maximum attention and engagement are maintained and that the needs of each student are addressed effectively.

-Neurosensory employs a recognized battery of psychometric tests appropriate to the age of the person coming in for assessment.
+Neurosensory employs a recognised battery of psychometric tests appropriate to the age of the person coming in for dyslexia assessment.
 Full written assessments are available on request.
 We can also provide streamlined screening for educational and vocational placement if a full report is not required.